Chapter 4 The Elmore Farm and the Changing World

 An introduction to the Elmore farm

-Even the house was larger.
+The house was larger.
 A kitchen, separate dining room and a living room on the main floor, then an upstairs with three bedrooms.
 The house, however, was a disaster.
 There was rotting food in the kitchen.
 The house wasn’t just dirty; there was a thick layer of grime throughout.
 In the dining room was a small old pump organ.
 Mr. Elmore was deaf but he liked to make loud sounds on the organ to see if he could hear them.
 In one of the upstairs bedrooms there was a pile of old blankets and clothing that belonged to the landlord.
 Mabel cleaned these and subsequently delivered them to him at his new home outside Cheney.
 He was impressed that someone would do these things and not expect to be paid for the work.

 A more spacious home was still a disappointment in one aspect.
 Electricity had come to the Sandhills just six months before the move, but the family was again without.
 In its place was a system of bottled gas.
 The recently purchased electric stove and refrigerator were useless.
 In a stroke of luck, Bill and Nell Curry had just received electricity were planning to replace their gas appliances.
 A trade was negotiated.
 The gas stove, though a little expensive to operate, proved very satisfactory.
 There was again no running water, a hand pump, and the outhouse was 40 yards to the west.